Famous vineyard sites

-- The 8km circular route that starts and ends In Siefersheim’s market square, Bänkelches–Route (alluding to the 15 little benches [Bänkelchen] en route), runs through the vineyards and enables one to discover both vines and herbs.
-The village also maintains a “Kräuterlehrpfad” (signposted herb path), where you can bone up on wild herbs used both medicinally and in the kitchen (guided tours are possible).
+The 8km circular route that starts and ends In Siefersheim’s market square, Bänkelches–Route (alluding to the 15 little benches /Bänkelchen en route), runs through the vineyards and enables one to discover both vines and herbs.
+The village also maintains a “Kräuterlehrpfad” (signposted herb path), where you can learn about wild herbs used both medicinally and in the kitchen (guided tours are possible).

 Where to Eat and Sleep:

 - Siefersheim: The family-operated Weingut Wagner-Stempel offers several appartments.
 Each is individually, very tastefully furnished.
 Breakfast is served in the pretty, oleander-filled courtyard in summer, and in a room with an open fireplace in winter.
 Check www.wagner-stempel.de for details about rooms, events and the estate’s award-winning wines.
 In 2007, Daniel Wagner was named “rising star of the year” in the German wine guide "Der Eichelmann".
 Additionally, the estate was listed as one of the 100 best wine estates of Germany by the consumer magazine called "Stern".
 Wöllsteiner Straße 10.

 - Eckelsheim: Hotel Klosterhof is a bed & breakfast with individually furnished, traditional rooms in renovated mid-18th-century buildings that once belonged to a Kloster (monastery).
 In all, Ute Meller and Thomas Fischer offer single and double rooms, and one suite.
 Drinks and snacks are served in the shady courtyard, and there is an eclectic little shop that sells home accessories, a bit of clothing and jewelry.
 Bicycles are availbable.
 Closed from January-March.
 Hauptstraße 15. www.klosterhof-eckelsheim.de